 - Strengthen the social safety net and provide relief directly to people.

 - Prioritize the needs of workers and communities.

 - Build solidarity and equity across communities, generations, and borders.

 - Uphold Indigenous rights and work in partnership with Indigenous Peoples.

 Upon their public launch on May 25, 2020, almost 200 organizations across Canada, representing millions of members had endorsed the principles.
 Organizations wishing to add their name to this growing list are encouraged to do so here.

-To put these principles into practice, CPJ is submitting key policy recommendations for each of principles to several parliamentary committees and the federal government’s COVID Cabinet Ministers.
+To put these principles into practice, CPJ is submitting key policy recommendations for all 6 principles to several parliamentary committees and the federal government’s COVID Cabinet Ministers.

 Download the brief (PDF)